vdbhanderi/Airport-Management-system/dhruva_journal.md

 - Weekly Scrum Report
 	- What tasks did I work on / complete?
 		- Helped in designing view flight page.
 		- Designed and created database.
-                - helped in creating APIs in nodejs.
+                - Helped in creating APIs in nodejs.
 	- What am I planning to work on next?
                 - Test pages with appropriate request and response.
 	- What tasks are blocked waiting on another team member?